 There are also no other people working in your office, or building, and so none of the distractions of larger workplaces: no gossip, no interruptions, no sudden requests to get your head out of your current task and do something else.
 If you turn your phone off whilst working on an intensive task there are no telephone interruptions either.
 This lack of interruption or distraction means you can just get on with the job at hand and do it until it's finished, or until it's break-time.

 One of the best things about owning/operating your own business - that is, being your own boss - is that you are responsible for all the decisions about your business including whether and when you can take time off.

 If you want to take a day off to go to a family gathering, or a couple of hours' off to attend a webinar or training course, you can take that time off then make up your hours later that day or night, or on the weekend.

 Being your own boss also means that you can take one or two weeks' leave if you need to, as long as:

 Many of the 'benefits' of working from home are double-edged swords.
 Working from a home-based office/workspace can be very challenging and not everyone is able to deal with the flexibility, responsibilities and isolation of operating a home-based business.
-In future articles I'll be writing about some of the challenges of working from home and the importance of work-life balance in other articles including Nobody's perfect (when they run work from home), How many hours do you need to work?, The pros and cons of freelancing and Tips for better work-life balance.
+I've written about some of the challenges of working from home and the importance of work-life balance in other articles including Nobody's perfect (when they run work from home), How many hours do you need to work?, The pros and cons of freelancing and Tips for better work-life balance.

 This article is based on my own experiences since starting On Time Typing as a small (sole trader) online/onsite scribing business in 2002 which has evolved into a scribing, writing, editing, proofreading and assisted self-publishing business providing services across Australia.